jimdigriz/bgpexplore/README.md

 If a [prefix is hijacked](https://en.wikipedia.org/wiki/BGP_hijacking) we could expect for one type of attack/configuration-error more than one AS number for a given prefix to exist.

 We can simulate this by adding the nodes and relationships to set up [AS64496](https://tools.ietf.org/html/rfc5398) to start to advertising 212.69.32.0/19.
-Firstly we need to find another AS to set up a peering relationship with that has prefixes seen by AS0 (lets pick South Africa as it is far from both Europe and Japan, the latter where AS0 is located for `rrc06`):
+Firstly we need to find another AS to set up a peering relationship with that has prefixes seen by `rrc06` (lets pick South Africa as it is far from both Europe and Japan, the latter where `rrc06` is located):

     MATCH (n:Prefix { cidr: "212.69.32.0/19" })
     MATCH (:Prefix { version: n.version })-[:ADVERTISEMENT]->(a:AS { tld: 'ZA' })